slotThe/slotThe.github.io/free-software.md

 + [anki-whitespace]

-  A minor mode built on top of [anki-editor] that—due to a more lightweight syntax—provides better integration into Zettelkasten-like systems
+  A minor mode built on top of [anki-editor] that—due to a more lightweight syntax—provides better integration into Zettelkasten-like systems.
-  It is written in such a way that implementing ones own note syntax just consists of overwriting a few functions.
+  It's written in such a way that implementing ones own note syntax just consists of overwriting a few functions.

 # Talks